AlexJCturbo/password-generator/README.md

 # JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
+This application generates a random password based on user-selected criteria.
+The app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.

 ## User Story